 Bhakti Marga UK Kirtan Singing

-In the BMUK kirtan is sung in a variety of ways.
-Often the mantras are centred on the names Radha and Krishna as well as Narayana.
+Bhakti Marga UK sing Kirtans in a variety of ways.
+Often the mantras are centred on the names of Radha, Krishna as well as Narayana.
 The chants start slow and build up often to a very fast energetic pace, where everyone is clapping and joining in.
-The music is spontaneous often breaking out into different mantras and melodies in the middle of the kirtan.
+The music is spontaneous and often breaking out into different mantras and melodies in the middle of the kirtan.